Johann Heinrich Fuchs

 In 1769, Johann Georg Herwig became the first resident pastor of the Norka parish.

-Correspondence from March 1771 shows that Pastor Fuchs was instrumental in the founding of the Reformed colony of Pobochnaya (Nebendorf) in 1773 by a group of colonists from Isenburg.
+Correspondence from March 1771 shows that Pastor Fuchs was instrumental in founding the Reformed colony of Pobochnaya (Nebendorf) in 1773 by a group of colonists from Isenburg.
 Fuchs served as pastor there and in the city of Saratov.

 In 1772, Pastor Fuchs began serving the German Reformed congregation in the Russian town of Jaroslavl'.
 That same year, Pastor Fuchs traveled to St. Petersburg to conduct the confirmation examination for two daughters of the Fock family.